Anonymous

 However, if your needs are so urgent, you can always pay them the equivalent of the notice period salary and leave the company (if the appointment letter gives that provision).

-Be nice and polite to them however much you dislike their attitude - they have a company to run, whatever is their level of compassion.
+Be nice and polite to them however much you dislike their attitude - they have a company to run, whatever their level of compassion may be.

 And why an email letter of resignation?
-Could you not have writen a hard copy, delivered it personally and explained the reasons politely at the same time?
+Could you not have written a hard copy, delivered it personally and explained the reasons politely at the same time?
 The reaction might have been different.

 From India, Bangalore